Museum Videos and Radio

 PAST PRESENT sparks conversations in Spring 2015

-The exhibition PAST PRESENT: CONVERSATIONS ACROSS TIME, curated by Scott Sherk and Pat Badt of the Third Barn, continues at the Museum through May 17, 2015.
-All nine of the contemporary artists attended the members-only preview party on February 21 and a panel discussion on February 22.
+The exhibition PAST PRESENT: CONVERSATIONS ACROSS TIME, curated by Scott Sherk and Pat Badt of the Third Barn, opened on February 22, 2015, and continued at the Museum through May 17, 2015.
+All nine of the participating contemporary artists attended the members-only preview party on February 21 and a panel discussion on February 22.
 (Video by Post Sputnik)

 Curator Daniel Haxall on African American women printmakers

 WDIY's Lehigh Valley Arts Salon host Kenn Michael speaks with Daniel Haxall, Associate Professor of Art History at Kutztown University, about the exhibition Interventions in Printmaking: Three Generations of African American Women, at the Museum from January 25 through April 12, 2015.
 Air date January 19.

 AMERICAN POP and ROBERT INDIANA exhibitions featured on morning TV

 Robert Indiana is well known for his LOVE and HOPE designs, and Pop prints from the Museum's collection complemented this fall 2014 exhibition.
 WFMZ's morning reporter Melanie Falcon had fun with this one.

 In the fall of 2014 the Museum presented a community-based sculptural project coordinated and executed by artist Charlie Brouwer.
 Residents, businesses, and organizations lent ladders for an installation in Arts Park, located across from the Museum.
 The sculpture was on display from September 13 through October 12.
 Here is the story of the project.